sgraziella/ExportEacCpf/README.md

 3. Upload the *ExportEacCpf* plugin directory to your Omeka installation's *plugins* directory;
 4. Activate the plugin from the Admin → Settings → Plugins page.

-The export is based on this following fields, both for Dublin Core and Item Type Metadata Set :
+The export is based on this following fields, both from Dublin Core and Item Type Metadata Set :

 ##### Dublin Core
 - Accrual Method